SAP-samples/cap-service-integration-codejam/README.md

 Thank you!

+## Acknowledgements

+The exercise content in this repository is based on previous work for an SAP TechEd 2 hour workshop, written by Christian Georgi of the CAP team.

 ## How to obtain support

 Support for the content in this repository is available during the actual time of the CodeJam event for which this content has been designed.